John Lewis: SNCC Chairman

 Leaders of the March on Washington, 1963.
 Lewis is second from right.

 In 1963, when Charles McDew stepped down as chairman of the Student Nonviolent Coordinating Committee (SNCC), Lewis, a founding member, was elected to take over.
 Lewis's experience was already widely respected.
 His courage and tenacious adherence to the philosophy of reconciliation and nonviolence had enabled him to emerge as a leader.
 He had already been arrested 24 times in the nonviolent movement for equal justice.
 Lewis was the youngest of the "Big Six" leaders who were organizing the March on Washington that summer.
 He was the fourth of 12 speakers on the program that day, which ended with Dr. Martin Luther King Jr.'s now-famous "I Have a Dream" speech.
 A. Philip Randolph preceded Lewis.
 James Farmer, Whitney Young, and Roy Wilkins spoke between Lewis and King.

 Lewis had written a response to Kennedy's 1963 Civil Rights Bill.
 Lewis and his fellow SNCC workers had suffered from the federal government's passivity in the face of Southern violence.
 He planned to denounce Kennedy's bill for failing to provide protection for African Americans against police brutality, or to provide African Americans with the means to vote; he described the bill as "too little and too late".
 Advance copies of the speech were distributed on August 27 but encountered opposition from the other chairs of the march who demanded revisions.
 James Forman rapidly re-wrote the speech, replacing Lewis's initial assertion "we cannot support, wholeheartedly the [Kennedy] civil rights bill" with "We support it with great reservations."

+Although Lewis's speech remains best remembered for the censorship it faced, it represented the most prominent sustained criticism of police violence in the civil rights movement up to that time.
+"We are tired of being beat by policemen," Lewis announced to the crowd, adding that Kennedy's bill did "nothing to protect the young children and old women who must face police dogs and fire hoses in the South," a declaration that drew enthusiastic cheers from the audience, the first of more than twelve times that applause forced Lewis to pause his speech.

 After Lewis, Dr. King gave his now celebrated "I Have a Dream" speech.
 Historian Howard Zinn later wrote of this occasion:

 At the great Washington March of 1963, the chairman of the Student Nonviolent Coordinating Committee (SNCC), John Lewis, speaking to the same enormous crowd that [next] heard King's "I Have a Dream" speech, was prepared to ask the right question: 'Which side is the federal government on?'
 That sentence was eliminated from his speech by the other organizers of the March to avoid offending the Kennedy Administration.